ECE4574-5574/Decision_System/README.md

 - A decision is made based on the latitude and longitude of the user.
 - The decision is conveyed to the Server API via a POST method and to the Persistent Server via a PATCH method.

+Files being used in the Demo:
+- ServerIncomingData.py
+- decisions.py